What is the New York Scaffold Law?

 Why is the New York Scaffold Law important?

-In a recent case, Hach & Rose, LLP obtained the highest reported construction accident jury verdict of 2012 for a union stationary engineer who was on a ladder that fell while he was painting the frame of a loading dock.
-Unfortunately, our client did not have a co-worker available to him to hold the ladder and he did not have a safer way to do his job.
-As a result of the fall, he struck his head on the concrete below causing him to suffer a traumatic brain injury.
+In a recent case, Hach & Rose, LLP obtained the highest reported construction accident jury verdict of 2012 for a union stationary engineer on a ladder that fell while he was painting the frame of a loading dock.
+Unfortunately, our client did not have a co-worker available to him to hold the ladder, and he did not have a safer way to do his job.
+As a result of the fall, he struck his head on the concrete below, causing him to suffer a traumatic brain injury.
 Had it not been for the New York Scaffold Law, our client would have been limited to the limited benefits of the workers’ compensation system.

 Fortunately, because of the New York Scaffold Law and the expertise provided by Hach & Rose, LLP, our client obtained a thirteen-million-dollar jury verdict.
-He was compensated for his past and future lost earnings, past and future medical expenses, loss of pension benefits, loss of annuity benefits, loss of medical insurance and for pain and suffering.
+He was compensated for his past and future lost earnings, past and future medical expenses, loss of pension benefits, loss of annuity benefits, loss of medical insurance,, and pain and suffering.
 While money can never replace good health, the result of this case allows our client and his family financial security.
 If you have suffered an injury on the job, we invite you to contact Hach & Rose, LLP.
-We have experience, results, resources, reputation, and a commitment to our clients to provide the very best legal representation possible.
+We have experience, results, resources, reputation, and a commitment to our clients to provide the best legal representation possible.

 Falling Worker Case Results